46 Underground PVD hosts monthly house shows of local and regional artists. Check back frequently as we update our schedule!

 SATURDAY, AUGUST 11, 2018: Lara Herscovitch

 Lara Herscovitch is a modern American songwriter-poet-performer gem, creating masterful contemporary folk with blues, pop and jazz influences.
 Former Connecticut State Troubadour, she writes, sings and leads with authenticity, integrity, humor and heart, delivering performances that inspire, inform, uplift and entertain.
 Sound Waves Magazine described her music as “expertly written prose… songwriting at its best… good for your ears AND your soul.”
 All with a voice Performer Magazine called “clear and smooth like expensive liquor.”
 46 Underground fell a little in love with Lara during her great set at the Providence Folk Festival a few years ago.
-We think you’ll love her, too!
+We know you’ll love her, too!

 FRIDAY, AUGUST 3, 2018: Jenn Lombari and Anthony Loffredio